20521 - MANAGERIAL ISSUES IN MADE IN ITALY INDUSTRIES

 |Continuous assessment||Partial exams||General exam|

-Attending Students should reach at least 75% of attendance/18 over 24 classes + teamworks.
+Attending Students should reach at least 75% of attendance/18 over 24 classes + teamwork.

-Evaluation consists of a written exam at the end of the course (70% of the total grade) and the "Generating ideas and business planning", which is compulsory for all students in any case in order to pass the exam (30% of the total grade).
+Evaluation consists of a written exam at the end of the course (100% of the total grade).
 Non Attending students are expected to be prepared on the same material (textbook, cases, companies’ presentations) as the attending ones.

 - L. CARCANO, G. LOJACONO, Made in Italy: State Of The Art And Key Challenges in Made in Italy Industries, Bocconi University Press, 2018.